RFD-FHEM/SIGNALDuino/README.md

 * ESP32 (ESP32-WROOM-32 / ESP32-WROOM-32D)
 * ESP8266
 * RadinoCC1101
-* STM32 F103CBT6 (Maple Mini, bootloader v1.0)
+* STM32 F103CBT6 (Maple Mini)

 ### ESP32 Notes

 If you encounter problems compiling for ESP32, sorry the code for this microcontroller is currently not finished tested with all variants from ESP32.
 Contributors are welcome.
-If you have any errors from `fastDelegate.h` try adding this compiler flag:
+If you have mane errors from fastDelegate.h try adding this compiler flag:
  -Wno-unused-local-typedef

 ### Signal from my device ist not detected